ds-wizard/guide/docs/application/knowledge-models/editors/index.rst

 Knowledge Model Editors
 ***********************

-Here, we can see a list of all knowledge model editors.
-Everyone with the data steward role assigned can see all the knowledge model editors.
+As admins and data stewards, we can see a list of all knowledge model editors.

 .. figure:: index/knowledge-model-editors-list.png

     List of knowledge model editors.

 We can use the search field to search for a specific KM editor.
 The editors are sorted by when they were last updated but we can change that.
+We can order the list by name, creation date, or last update date.
+The list shows the name, version, id, if editor contains unpublished changes, if it is a fork of different KM and last update.

 We can :ref:`create a new knowledge model editor<create-knowledge-model-editor>` by clicking the :guilabel:`Create` button.

 By clicking the triple dots on each of the item in the list we can access some actions:

 - **Open Editor** - simply open the :ref:`editor detail<knowledge-model-editor>`
-- **Upgrade** - if there is a newer version of parent knowledge model, we can use upgrade action to start a :ref:`knowledge model migration<knowledge-model-migration>`, otherwise the action is not visible
+- **Update** - if there is a newer version of parent knowledge model, we can use update action to start a :ref:`knowledge model migration<knowledge-model-migration>`, otherwise the action is not visible
-- **Publish** - to :ref:`publish<knowledge-model-publish>` a new version of the knowledge model
 - **Delete** - to delete the knowledge model editor (cannot be undone)

 If there is an ongoing :ref:`knowledge model migration<knowledge-model-migration>`, there are different actions: